mciwing/mciwing.github.io/docs/python/variables.md

 Let's start with the first task.

-???+ task "Notebook + first code cell"
+???+ question "Notebook + first code cell"

     Create a new Jupyter notebook and name it `variables.ipynb`.
     Paste the following code snippet into a new cell and execute it.